georgejkaye/circuit-cj/src/settings/README.md

 # `settings` package

-This package specifies numerous settings for the module, which can be edited in the file directly or accessed through functions within programs.
+This package linkifies numerous settings for the module, which can be edited in the file directly or accessed through functions within programs.

 ## Files